 This monastery, which is unique due to the fact that it is excavated in the natural rock, displays none of the delicate Gothic structures nor the harmonious proportions of the Renaissance style.
 It is a very ancient, rough, almost primitive construction, which witnessed the first hermit settlements in the area.
-The historical value of San Pedro de Rocas (St. Peter of the Rocks) is more anthropological than aesthetic.
+The historical value of San Pedro de Rocas (St. Peter of the Rocks) is more anthropological.

 The presence of the first inhabitants here can be traced back to the year 573.
 According to the inscriptions on its foundation tablet, which is kept at the Provincial Archaeological Museum, its founders were seven men who chose this beautiful spot as a retreat to lead a life of prayer.
 Later, in the 9th century, the place was rediscovered by the Knight Gemodus during a hunting trip.
 He settled there and was appointed Abbot by his colleagues.
 Legend or not, the fact is that there is proof of the existence of Gemodus, as shown in the privilege granted to Rocas by Alfonso V in 1007.
 In later centuries this monastery, which was never very wealthy nor had a great number of inhabitants, came under the jurisdiction of those of Santo Estevo de Ribas de Sil and San Salvador de Celanova.
 In 1923 it was declared a Historical Artistic Monument.